 City Lights Books

 261 Columbus Ave./Broadway.

 Co-founded in 1953 by Peter Martin and beatnik poet Lawrence Ferlinghetti, who still looks after the business until his death in 2021, this multi-level independent bookstore was the first in the country to specialize in paperbacks.
 It now includes hard covers.
 Many obscure titles are in its eclectic collection, providing great browsing.
 Don’t miss stepping into the small-press poetry alcove or traipsing down the creaky wooden stairs into the large subterranean space.
-Not content just to sell books, the proprietors published Allen Ginsberg’s Howl and continue to publish unusual books. he bookstore was given landmark status in 2001.
+Not content just to sell books, the proprietors published Allen Ginsberg’s Howl and continue to publish unusual books.
+In 1998 Ferlinghetti became the first poet laureate of San Francisco, and the bookstore was given landmark status in 2001.